-i hear myself saying ‘al rato vengo, voy por un pan.’ hmmm… what if i don’t come back?
+I hear myself saying, “Al rato vengo, voy por un pan”.
+Hmmm.
+Then I think: what if I don’t come back?

-once we’re done, where do we go from here? some go six feet deep…yes yes….but your spirit? what happens to it? hmmm… a mystery.
+Once we’re done and gone, where do we go from here?
+Some go six feet deep.

-prior to the arrival of the spaniards (in mexico), the day of the dead was celebrated in July and August.
-Now, it’s observed the last days of october thru the first days of november. yes, just like halloween and all saints day. (thanks to the roman catholic authorities)
+Prior to the arrival of the spaniards (in Mexico), the day of the dead was celebrated in July and August.
+Now, it’s observed the last days of October through the first days of November.
+Yes, just like Halloween and All Soul Day.
+(Ahem, thanks to the roman catholic authorities)

-it’s not meant to be, neither, frightening nor mournful.
-Au contraire…it’s a very festive and lively (haha… lively) occasion. we pay homage to our dead loved ones.
+El dia de muertos is not meant to be, frightening nor mournful.
+Au contraire, it’s a very festive and lively (haha, lively!) occasion.
+We pay homage to our dead loved ones.

-the dead, (let’s hope only the dead) , were buried with their most personal objects and belongings to prepare for the afterlife. (sometimes their husbands, wives, children, pets were sacrificed and buried with them… hehe…that’s not entirely true. )
+Let’s continue…The dead, (let’s hope only the dead) were buried with their most personal objects and belongings to prepare for the afterlife.
+Which totals makes sense.
+Since your stuff will end up in some landfill anyway!

-traditionally, one builds personal, colorful altars honoring the dead loved one. these altars are adorned with the traditional marigold flowers, sugar skulls, favorite foods and drinks, pan de muertos and favorite or personal items of the dearly departed.
+Traditionally, one builds personal, colorful altars honoring the dead loved one.
+These altars are adorned with the traditional marigold (XEMPOALXÓCHITL) flowers, sugar skulls, favorite foods and drinks, pan de muertos and favorite or personal items of the dearly departed.

-this seems like it would be so beautiful to create for someone who you truly love and admire. the great joy this would bring to one… to commemorate someone in this beautiful tradition is just pretty virtuous.
+This seems like it would be so beautiful to create for someone whom you truly love and admire.
+The great joy this would bring to anyone!
+To commemorate someone in this beautiful tradition is just pretty virtuous.

 And here are some words to remember: